Michael J. Kelly: Early life and education

 Kelly was born and raised in Chicago, Illinois.
 His father, also named Michael J. Kelly, was a longtime advertising executive in Chicago and New York, and his great uncle was Edward Joseph Kelly, the mayor of Chicago from 1933 to 1947.

 Kelly attended the University of Wisconsin–Madison and later graduated from the University of Illinois at Urbana–Champaign with a Bachelor of Arts in political science.

 Career

 Time Inc. and American Town Network (1980-2002)

 After beginning his career at the Chicago Tribune in 1980, Kelly moved to Time Inc. in 1983, where he remained until 2000.
 While there, he managed the Southeast and New York sales offices for Fortune magazine, before joining the launch team of Entertainment Weekly in 1989.
-He served as the magazine's publisher from 1996 until 2000, and was twice named Publisher of the Year.
+He w as the magazine's publisher from 1996 until 2000, and was twice named Publisher of the Year.

-In 2000, Kelly founded American Town Network, serving as CEO of the locally focused, community-based digital platform until 2002.
+In 2000, Kelly founded American Town Network, and was CEO of the locally focused, community-based digital platform until 2002.
 By 2009, American Town Network had become the largest "hyper-local" platform in the US.